Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market analysis and research for various clients

-- Have developed strong skills with Excel and PowerPoint
+- The skills acquired are strong for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020